 There are three Poggenpoels in Pieter-Dirk Uys’s life: Evita Bezuidenhout, born Evangelie Poggenpoel in 1935, her sister Bambi Kellermann, born Sarie “Baby” Poggenpoel in 1938, and Ouma Ossewania Kakebeenia Poggenpoel, born during the Anglo-Boer War and the mother of both.
 There are no known fathers.

 On May 31 1961 the Republic of South Africa was born.
+Fifty years later, in 2011, everything has changed.
+Or has it?

 In Die Poggenpoels Praat, Uys presents two aspects of our history.
 Tannie Evita questions the truth behind the history of the Afrikaner and presents her eccentric revisionist alternative, while her mother furiously admits that she wasted her life believing the lie that apartheid was a gift from God.